cbarkr/portfolio/src/words/koansfordummies.md

 To answer the question: no. One cannot not be one.
 To observe one, as oneself, is to confirm one's existence and thereby disprove one's nonexistence.

-Metaphorically speaking, however, one can be paradoxical.
+With a bit of dramatic irony, however, one can be a (metaphorical) paradox.
 Consider the following examples:

 1. Fictional characters are personified to the extent that viewers relate to and/or care about them, and speak of them as if they are real.
 In the mind of the viewer, the nonexistent is existent.
 2. Suppose there exists some hyper-realistic AI model that, in real-time, outputs video and audio that looks and sounds like a real person, and possesses both memory and (simulated) consciousness.
 If one were to unknowingly communicate and develop relations with this AI model (i.e. part of the model's "_self_" exists within this person), would not the person interacting with the AI model also believe it to be a person?